shirou/gopsutil/README.rst

 - Windows/amd64
 - Darwin i386/amd64
 - OpenBDS amd64 (Thank you @mpfz0r!)
-- Solaris amd64 (developed and tested on SmartOS/Illumos)
+- Solaris amd64 (developed and tested on SmartOS/Illumos, Thank you @jen20!)

 All works are implemented without cgo by porting c struct to golang struct.